oracle-quickstart/oci-arch-ci-cd/README.md

 On the Jenkins UI,(refer step 2 on how to access Jenkins UI), on the left hand side, you should see `Open Blue Ocean`.
 Click on it.
 It opens a new page.

-Select `New Pipeline`.
-Next select `Github`.
+Select `Create a new Pipeline`.
+Next select `GitHub`.
 If it asks for a token provide the Github token we generated in `step 4`.

 Next, select your github profile.
 Search for the repo (`jenkins-helloworld`) you had forked and made the changes.